CloveTwilight3/doughmination.win/README.md

 If you know what you're doing and want to tweak it for your own system, feel free to fork it!

+## License
+This project is licensed under the [MIT License.](https://github.com/CloveTwilight3/plural-web?tab=MIT-1-ov-file) Feel free to use, modify, and share it as long as the license notice is preserved.

 ---

 Made with ✨ by and for the Doughmination System.